Universe of Star Wars: Naboo

+Naboo is a terrestrial planet situated in the Chommell sector of the Mid Rim, characterized by its vast grassland plains, dense swamps, and underwater oceanic systems.
+It features a dual-ecology, supporting both surface-dwelling humans and the aquatic Gungan species.
+The planet's capital, Theed, is known for its classical architecture and governmental functions.
+Naboo is notable in the Star Wars prequel trilogy as the site of the Invasion of Naboo in The Phantom Menace and as the homeworld of Padmé Amidala and Emperor Palpatine.
+The planet holds strategic political relevance within the Galactic Republic during the early stages of the Clone Wars.

 Fictional chronology

 The Star Wars canonical timeline is structured around the Battle of Yavin, a military engagement between Rebel and Imperial forces depicted in A New Hope (1977), which serves as the central temporal reference point.
 Dates are expressed as BBY (Before the Battle of Yavin) and ABY (After the Battle of Yavin).
 The earliest era, occurring over 25,000 years BBY, includes the origins of the Jedi Order, the establishment of the Galactic Republic, and early galactic civilization.
 This expansive period is only partially detailed in canonical sources.
 Between 22 BBY and 19 BBY, the Clone Wars transpire, marking a large-scale conflict between the Galactic Republic and the separatist Confederacy of Independent Systems.
 This conflict concludes with the fall of the Republic and the rise of the Galactic Empire under Emperor Palpatine.
 The Imperial Era encompasses the reign of the Empire until its decline, with key events including the destruction of the first Death Star at the Battle of Yavin (0 BBY), the Battle of Hoth (3 ABY), and the Battle of Endor (4 ABY), the latter resulting in the death of Emperor Palpatine and the effective dissolution of Imperial central authority.
-Following the Empire’s collapse, the New Republic is founded with the objective of reestablishing democratic governance and stability in the galaxy.
+Following the Empire's collapse, the New Republic is founded with the objective of reestablishing democratic governance and stability in the galaxy.
 However, Imperial loyalists survive as scattered remnants, eventually regrouping as the First Order.
 Beginning around 34 ABY, the sequel trilogy era portrays renewed conflict initiated by the First Order’s expansion, as well as the rise of new Force-sensitive individuals and continuing legacies of prior generations.
 This era includes the Resistance movement opposing the First Order and culminates with confrontations that reshape galactic power structures.